hashicorp/terraform-provider-aws/docs/add-a-new-datasource.md

 Each data source should be submitted for review in isolation, pull requests containing multiple data sources and/or resources are harder to review and the maintainers will normally ask for them to be broken apart.

-Please use the [skaff](../skaff/README.md) tool to generate new data source and test templates for any new resource.
-Doing so will ensure that any boilerplate code, structural best practices and repetitive naming is done for you and always represents our most current standards.

 ## Prerequisites

-If this is the first addition of a resource or data source for a new service, please ensure the Service Client for the new service has been added and merged.
+If this is the first addition of a data source for a new service, please ensure the Service Client for the new service has been added and merged.
 See [Adding a new Service](add-a-new-service.md) for details.

+Determine which version of the AWS SDK for Go the resource will be built upon.
+For more information and instructions on how to determine this choice, please read [AWS SDK for Go Versions](aws-sdk-go-versions.md)

+*If you are using AWS SDK for Go V2* Please use the [skaff](https://github.com/hashicorp/terraform-provider-aws/blob/main/skaff/README.md) tool to scaffold templates for any new data source.
+Doing so will ensure that any boilerplate code, structural best practices and repetitive naming is done for you and always represents our most current standards.

 ## Steps to Add a Data Source